-Bus riders must report to the gym when the dismissal bell sounds.
-Buses will pick students up in the front of the school on Laney Walker Blvd. \Walkers and car riders will not be able to wait in the gym.
+Bus riders will stay in their 7th period class until their bus is called.
+Buses will pick students up in the front of the school on Laney Walker Blvd.

 For security purposes, we will not be able to accept requests for student dismissal nor will we accept requests for needed changes in pick-up or transportation via the phone.
 We must have a written notice from parents if students are to do anything different concerning pick-up or transportation.
 We will verify parent notes using phone numbers that are in our system.